-- 1. CDOT may consider other Multimodal mitigation options. - 2.
+- 1. CDOT may consider other Multimodal mitigation options. - Improvements are based on right-of-way availability. - 2.
 Any physical improvements for bicycle or transit modes required by the UDO may be used for MA mitigation points.
 This provision does not apply to pedestrian improvements required by the UDO.
 Although shared with pedestrians, Streets Mapidentified SUPs will be considered bicycle facilities. - 3.
 Mitigation points earned through multimodal improvements may also qualify for UDO Bonus Points (UDO Table 16-1: Bonus Menu), if improvements are above the required CTR tier/points.